Date: 9 February 2016. Making a Towel

 This towel is spiffy and looks nautical here in the galley.

-I'll install a knob on the locker door hidden by the dish towel.
+I will install a knob on the locker door hidden by the dish towel.
 It

 will allow better air circulation around the towel as it dries.
 I